stoptracking/playbook/README.md

 # Playbook
-Backbone for the "Sensible computing platform".
 Performs initial setup and maintenance of a \*nix-based computer.
 Install via `ansible-galaxy install stoptracking.playbook` or by cloning this repository.

 ## Currently available roles